Blackpool International Airport, United Kingdom

 Blackpool Transport provides bus services from the airport to the city.
 Blackpool Transport tram services and taxi services are also available at the airport.

-Car rental services at the airport are provided by companies such as Hertz, Europcar and Avis.
-Offices of Europcar and Avis are located outside the terminal doors near car park and the office of Hertz is located outside the arrivals area.
+Car rental services at the airport were provided by companies such as Hertz, Europcar and Avis.
+Europcar and Avis offices were located outside the terminal doors near car park and the Hertz office was located outside the arrivals area.

 Car parking lots and spaces

-The airport has two car parking lots, P1 and P2, which provide both short and long-term car parking facilities.
-Free parking is available up to 15 days to all the departing passengers in both the parking lots.
+The airport has two car parking lots, P1 and P2, which provide both short-term and long-term parking facilities.
+Free parking was available up to 15 days to all departing passengers in both parking areas.